AdaCore/learn/intro_to_ada.rst

 Generics can be used for subprograms or packages.
 A generic is declared by using the keyword ``generic``.
 For example:

+.. raph-amiard: We are lacking a definition/link of metaprogramming.

 .. code-block:: ada

     procedure Show_Simple_Generic is